 For the launch of our new digital assay, the Smart Lipid Droplet Assay, several key opinion leaders from various pharmaceutical companies and institutions had the chance to try out Nanolive’s new tool first hand.
 Check below how they’ve put the new tool to use, and their opinion on the acquired results.

-This week we present you the testimonial of Dr. Stefan Hauser, from the German Center for Neurodegenerative Diseases.
-Stay tuned for more!
+This week we present you the last testimonial of this series, Dr. Christiani Amorim from the Catholic University of Louvain.

 THE GERMAN CENTER FOR NEURODEGENERATIVE DISEASES – Dr. Stefan Hauser